-An award-winning, internationally acclaimed photojournalist, Jenny Kirchner has a keen eye for what makes the news.
-From 2007-2010 she was the sole staff photographer for the Idyllwild Town Crier newspaper.
+For two decades Jenny Kirchner has honed her artistic craft documenting moments and memories with the click of a shutter.
+An award-winning, internationally acclaimed photojournalist, Jenny has a keen eye for what makes the news.
+From 2007-2010 she worked as the sole staff photographer for the Idyllwild Town Crier newspaper.
+From 2010-2021 she continued as a freelance photographer and reporter.
 During her time there, she was awarded First Place by the Society of Professional Journalist Inland Empire Division 2007 for Best Sports Photo in all circulations of Riverside, San Bernardino, Orange and East Los Angeles Counties.
-She has also received multiple Second Place, Certificates of Achievement and Honorable Mention awards from The Better Newspapers competitions sponsored by the California Newspaper Publishers Association, placing her in the top 10% of competitors in the state of California.
+She has also received multiple First and Second place awards, Certificates of Achievements and Honorable Mention awards from The Better Newspapers competitions sponsored by the California News Publishers Association, placing her in the top 10% of competitors in the state of California.
 In 2013, Jenny received international recognition from companies in France and Germany, as well as national recognition, interviewing with Wolf Blitzer from The Situation Room on CNN and Ashley Ludwig from the Temecula Grapevine in Temecula California for her coverage of the Mountain Fire in the San Bernardino Mountains in Southern California.
 Her photos were also featured on NBC, CBS, The Huffington Post, Good Morning America, Idyllwild Town Crier, HeArt Magazine, Valley News, Fox News 31 out of Denver Colorado, Hemetradio.com and Lanemedia.com.

 Photography has always come naturally to Jenny.
 Some even say she was born with a camera in hand.
 At the age of 15, she received a scholarship from the North American Nature Photography Association, being the youngest of ten high school students in the nation selected to attend.
 During this one-week program, she attended seminars, workshops and worked hand in hand with world famous photographers including Frans Lanting and Art Wolfe of National Geographic.